 Evan R. Chesler is Cravath’s Chairman.
 He has broad experience in both trial and appellate courts, and has tried numerous cases in federal and state courts all over the country.

 Mr. Chesler handles a wide variety of litigation, including securities, shareholder derivative, intellectual property, general commercial, environmental, ERISA, contractual disputes and antitrust.
 His practice also includes the representation of clients in government and internal investigations.
-Mr. Chesler has represented companies and their management in virtually every industry including technology, pharmaceutical, manufacturing and financial services.
+He has represented companies and their management in virtually every industry including technology, media, pharmaceutical, manufacturing and financial services.

-Mr. Chesler is a fellow of the American College of Trial Lawyers, a fellow of the American Bar Foundation and a fellow of the New York Bar Foundation.
+Mr. Chesler is a fellow of the American College of Trial Lawyers, a fellow of the International Academy of Trial Lawyers, a fellow of the American Bar Foundation and a fellow of the New York Bar Foundation.
 He is the President of the Dwight Opperman Institute of Judicial Administration, the oldest nonpartisan organization in the United States devoted to the education of the judiciary.
 Mr. Chesler is Chairman of the Board of Trustees of the New York Public Library and Chairman of the Lawyers for the Library Committee.
-He is also a member of the Council of the American Law Institute and a member of the Board of Directors of the International Institute for Conflict Prevention and Resolution (CPR).
+He is also a member of the Council of The American Law Institute, as well as a Trustee of the Federal Bar Council.
 Mr. Chesler is the author of numerous articles on legal topics as well as a chapter in the popular book, Inside the Minds of Leading Litigators (Aspatore Books, 2002).
 He is also a co‑author of a chapter on removal to federal court in Commercial Litigation in New York State Courts (Third Edition), for which he received the New York County Lawyers’ Association’s 2013 Boris Kostelantez President’s Medal, and a chapter on cross‑examination in Winning at Trial: Insights from the Bench and Leading Litigators (Law Journal Press, 2014).

 Mr. Chesler is an adjunct professor of law at New York University School of Law, where he teaches an Advanced Trial Practice Seminar, and has been an adjunct faculty member at NYU’s College of Arts and Science, where he has taught an honors seminar entitled, “Constitutional Rights in Times of National Crisis.”
-He is a recipient of a Lifetime Achievement Award from the Atlantic Legal Foundation (2014); the Judge Joseph M. Proskauer Award from the UJA‑Federation of New York (2013); the Judge Simon H. Rifkind Award from the Jewish Theological Seminary (2012); the Law & Society Award from the New York Lawyers for the Public Interest (2011); the Outstanding Contribution to the Legal Profession Award from Chambers and Partners (2009); the Anti‑Defamation League’s Human Relations Award (2007); and the Office of the Appellate Defender’s Gould Award for Outstanding Oral Advocacy (2006).
+He is a recipient of the Judge Learned Hand Award from the American Jewish Committee (2014); a Lifetime Achievement Award from the Atlantic Legal Foundation (2014); the Judge Joseph M. Proskauer Award from the UJA‑Federation of New York (2013); the Judge Simon H. Rifkind Award from the Jewish Theological Seminary (2012); the Law & Society Award from the New York Lawyers for the Public Interest (2011); the Outstanding Contribution to the Legal Profession Award from Chambers and Partners (2009); the Anti‑Defamation League’s Human Relations Award (2007); and the Office of the Appellate Defender’s Gould Award for Outstanding Oral Advocacy (2006).
 He was recently appointed a Trustee of the Supreme Court Historical Society.

 Mr. Chesler received his law degree cum laude from New York University School of Law, where he was elected to the Order of the Coif (the national honor society for law students), was Topics Editor of the Law Review, served as a junior fellow at the Center for International Studies (at which he co‑authored two published articles on aspects of international law), twice received the John Norton Pomeroy Prize for academic excellence and was awarded the Benjamin Butler Prize.